movermeyer/wsgi-statsd/README.rst

 Using the ``foo`` prefix and calling the ``www.spam.com/bar`` page will result in ``foo.bar.GET.200`` having a value equal to the time it took to handle the request.

+If you passed `time_exceptions=True` and exception happened during the response, then the key name will be postfixed with the exception class name: ``foo.bar.GET.200.ValueError``

 Customizing for your needs
 --------------------------